liuyz0/FractalBoundary/readme.md

 # Complex fractal trainability boundary can arise from trivial non-convexity

 ## General information
+This repository contains code and data of [this short paper](https://arxiv.org/abs/2406.13971), where fractal trainability boundaries (in changing learning rate) are found even with very simple non-convex functions.
+We therefore guess that fractal behaviors generally exist in non-covex optimization based on discrete iterations.

+Here is a one dimensional fractal generated based on loss during training, where the x-axis is learning rate and the y-axis has no meaning.
+![see figure](./figures/visual.jpg)

-".jl" and ".py" are mainly for experiments, ".ipynb" is for tests and data analysis, and ".mat" contains raw data.
+".jl" and ".py" in the repository are for experiments, ".ipynb" is for tests and data analysis, and ".mat" contains raw data.
 Note exp-i.jl and gpuexp-i.py are doing the same experiment.
 We move the latter to GPUs.

-Here is a one dimensional fractal generated based on loss during training, where the x-axis is learning rate and the y-axis has no meaning.
-![see figure](./figures/visual.jpg)

 ## Fig. 1a
 Partly done with visual-1.ipynb